Crystal valley Hall effect

+Furthermore, the crystal structure of monolayer Fe$_2$W$X_4$ is proposed based on the synthesized layered Cu$_2$W$X_4$ ($X$=S,Se) \cite{Cu2MX4-1993,Cu2MX4-2005,Cu2MX4-2019,Cu2MX4-2022}, Cu$_2$MoS$_4$\cite{CuMoS-2012} and Ag$_2$WS$_4$ \cite{Ag2WS4-2018}, thus it is hopeful that monolayer Fe$_2$W$X_4$ may be synthesized experimentally.

-To determine the magnetic ground states of Fe$_2$WX$_4$, we consider three different magnetic configurations including one ferromagnetic (FM) and two antiferromagnetic (AFM1 and AFM2) as shown in Fig.~\ref{fig1}{(f) and (g)} within a $1\times2\times1$ surpercell.
-The calculated results show that the AFM1 is magnetic ground state for both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ (Tab.~\ref{TaB2}).
-Comparing Fig.~\ref{fig1}{(a)} and Fig.~\ref{fig1}{(f)}, the magnetic and crystal primitive cells are identical, thus Fe$_2$WX$_4$ has no $\left\{ C_2^{\bot}||\tau \right\}$ spin symmetry.
-And due to the lack of space-inversion symmetry, Fe$_2$WX$_4$ must not have $\left\{ C_2^{\bot}||I \right\}$ spin symmetry.
+To determine the magnetic ground states of Fe$_2$W$X_4$, we consider six different magnetic configurations including one ferromagnetic (FM) and five antiferromagnetic as shown in Figs. \ref{fig2}{(a)}-\ref{fig2}{(e)} within a $2\times2\times1$ supercell.
+The calculated results show that AFM-1 is the magnetic ground state for both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ [Fig.~\ref{fig2}{f}].
+Comparing Figs. \ref{fig2}{(a)} and \ref{fig1}{(a)}, the magnetic and crystal primitive cells are identical, thus Fe$_2$W$X_4$ has no $\left\{ C_2^{\bot}||\tau \right\}$ spin symmetry.
+Due to the lack of space-inversion symmetry, Fe$_2$W$X_4$ must not have $\left\{ C_2^{\bot}||I \right\}$ spin symmetry.
 Meanwhile, the Fe$_2$WX$_4$ has $\left\{ C_2^{\bot}||S_{4z} \right\}$ spin symmetry.
 Therefore, both Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ are the \textit{d}-wave altermagnetic materials.